Disclaimer: I don't own anything related to Hocus Pocus or The Blair Witch Project.

 He grabbed her hand, the comforting gesture causing tears to build once more.
 She knew he was not angry with her, but with the ones who had caused her grief and guilt.
 Those feeling were burning her alive, and her mother was so grief stricken that she refused to leave their bed.
-Her uncle was kind, but he had no experience in dealing with children.
+Her Uncle was kind, but he had no experience in dealing with children who were greaving.
 Thackery was the only one to see what she was really feeling, and she was so grateful that he had and was trying to help her.
 She nodded her head, and he squeezed her hand once more in comfort.

 "Come.
 My mother was asking after thee and thy mother, she would welcome the company."

 She allowed him to pull her up, and to take her by the hand to his house where his mother was washing clothes in the sunshine.
 Goodwife Binx paused her work as the pair approached, rising with some difficulty since she was now quick with child.
 The woman approached Elizabeth and hugged her, which caused her tears to come forth once more to her mortification.